Jordan Commemorates King Hussein’s Birthday

 King Hussein was married four times.
 First to Sharifa Dina Abdul Hamid, with whom he had one daughter, Alia.
 They were divorced in 1957.
 He married Antoniette Gardiner in 1961.
 Gardiner, a British army officer’s daughter, took the name of Muna (Desire) upon her convertion to Islam.
 They had four children: Abdallah, Faisal, and the twins, Zein and Aisha.
 They divorced in 1972, and in the same year, the King married a Palestinian woman named Alia Baha Uddin Toukan, who died in helicopter crash on February 9, 1977.
 Queen Alia left two children, Haya and Ali, and one adopted child, Abir.
 His fourth and last marriage, was celebrated in June 15, 1978 at Zahran Palace (Amman) with Arab-American, Elizabeth Najeeb Halaby, who was known as Lisa.
 Lisa converted to Islam before her marriage and chose the name Noor Al Hussein (the light of Hussein).
 Queen Noor and King Hussein had four children: Hamzah, Hashim, Iman and Raiyah.

-Tagged Anniversary, Biography, Birthday, King Hussein.
+Tagged Anniversary, Biography, Birthday, King Hussein of Jordan.